About CSGO Dust II

-The infamous “de_dust” and “de_dust 2” maps have featured in all the Counter-Strike games in one form or another.
-The names have changed slightly over the years but both of the maps have stuck around since the original game.
-Both created by David “DaveJ” Johnston, these maps haven’t seen many changes over the years and have inspired many imitation maps for other games.
+The infamous “de_dust” and “de_dust 2” competitive maps have featured in all the Counter-Strike games in one form or another.
+Both created by David “DaveJ” Johnston, these competitive maps haven’t seen many changes over the years and have inspired many imitation maps for other games.

 Dust 2 callouts (overview)

 Dust 2 is a large and varied map with large open areas, large corridors, narrow hallways, chokepoints, tunnels, and all kinds of hiding spots.
 Players should keep in mind that the Bombsites are relatively close together on this map and that the CT Spawn is in the middle of them both while the T Spawn is on the opposite side of the map.
 Despite the obvious headstart for the Defenders, there’s a variety of Attacking options too.

 Here is a CS:GO Callout Map of Dust 2: